-The legality of the Notes will be subject to the approving legal opinion of McCarter & English, LLP, Newark, New Jersey, Bond Counsel to the County.
-Such opinion will be printed on or accompany the Notes and provide, inter alia, that the Notes are valid and legally binding obligations of the County, and unless paid from other sources, are payable from ad valorem taxes levied upon all the taxable property within the jurisdiction of the County without limitation as to rate or amount.
-The enforceability of rights or remedies with respect to the Notes may be limited by bankruptcy, insolvency, or other laws affecting creditors' rights or remedies heretofore or hereinafter enacted.
-Certain legal matters will be passed upon for the County by Christopher A. Orlando, Esquire, County Counsel.
+The legality of the Bonds will be subject to the approving legal opinion of McCarter & English, LLP, Newark, New Jersey, Bond Counsel to the County.
+Such opinion will be printed on or accompany the Bonds and will provide, inter alia, that the Bonds are valid and legally binding obligations of the County and, unless paid from other sources, are payable from ad valorem taxes levied upon all the taxable property within the jurisdiction of the County without limitation as to rate or amount.
+The enforceability of rights or remedies with respect to the Bonds may be limited by bankruptcy, insolvency or other laws affecting creditors' rights or remedies heretofore or hereinafter enacted.
+Certain legal matters will be passed upon for the County by Christopher A. Orlando, Esq., County Counsel, and for the Underwriter by its Counsel, McManimon, Scotland & Baumann, LLC, Roseland, New Jersey.

-The various legal opinions and/or certifications to be delivered concurrently with the delivery of the Notes express the professional judgment of the attorneys rendering the opinions as to the legal issues explicitly addressed therein.
-In rendering a legal opinion and/or certification, the attorney does not become an insurer or guarantor of that expression of professional judgment, of the transaction opined upon, or the future performance of parties to the transaction.
-Nor does the rendering of an opinion and/or certification guarantee the outcome of any legal dispute that may arise out of the transaction.
+The various legal opinions and/or certifications to be delivered concurrently with the delivery of the Bonds express the professional judgment of the attorneys rendering the opinions as to the legal issues explicitly addressed therein.
+In rendering a legal opinion and/or certification, the attorney does not become an insurer or guarantor of that expression of professional judgment, of the transaction opined upon or the future performance of parties to the transaction nor does the rendering of an opinion and/or certification guarantee the outcome of any legal dispute that may arise out of the transaction.